software-mansion/react-native-gesture-handler/docs/component-swipeable.md

 ---
 ### `renderLeftActions`
 method that is expected to return an action panel that is going to be revealed from the left side when user swipes right.
+This map describes the values to use as inputRange for extra interpolation:
+AnimatedValue: [startValue, endValue]

+progressAnimatedValue: [0, 1]
+dragAnimatedValue: [0, +]

+To support `rtl` flexbox layouts use `flexDirection` styling.

 ---
 ### `renderRightActions`
 method that is expected to return an action panel that is going to be revealed from the right side when user swipes left.
+This map describes the values to use as inputRange for extra interpolation:
+AnimatedValue: [startValue, endValue]

+progressAnimatedValue: [0, 1]
+dragAnimatedValue: [0, -]

+To support `rtl` flexbox layouts use `flexDirection` styling.

 ---
 ### `containerStyle`